 Survival rates are a way for doctors and patients to get a general idea of the outlook for people with a certain type and stage of cancer.
 Some people want to know the statistics for people in their situation, while others may not find them helpful, or may even not want to know them.
-If you decide that you don’t want to know them, stop reading here and skip to the next section.
+If you decide that you don’t want to know them, stop reading here.

+When discussing cancer survival statistics, doctors often use a number called the 5-year survival rate.
 The 5-year survival rate is the percentage of patients who live at least 5 years after their cancer is diagnosed.
-Many of these patients live much longer than 5 years, but 5-year rates are used to produce a standard way of discussing prognosis (outlook).
+Of course, many of these patients live much longer than 5 years.

-In order to get 5-year survival rates, doctors have to look at people who were treated at least 5 years ago.
-Improvements in treatment since then may result in a more favorable outlook for people now being diagnosed with penile cancer.
+To get 5-year survival rates, doctors have to look at men who were treated at least 5 years ago.
+Improvements in treatment since then may result in a better outlook for men now being diagnosed with penile cancer.

-Survival rates are typically based on previous outcomes of large numbers of people who had the disease, but they cannot predict what will happen in any particular person's case.
-Many other factors may affect a person's outlook, such as a person's age and general health, and how well the cancer responds to treatment.
-Your doctor can tell you if the numbers below may apply to you, as he or she is familiar with the aspects of your particular situation.
+Survival rates are typically based on previous outcomes of large numbers of people who had the disease, but they can’t predict what will happen in any man’s case.
+Many other factors may affect a man’s outlook, such as their age and general health, and how well the cancer responds to treatment.
+Your doctor knows your situation best and can tell you how the numbers below might apply to you.

 Because penile cancer is not common, it is hard to find accurate survival rates based on the TNM stage of the cancer.
 The numbers below come from the National Cancer Institute’s SEER database, looking at more than 1,000 men diagnosed with penile cancer between 1988 and 2001.

-- For cancers that are still confined to the penis (like stage I and II), the 5-year relative survival rate is around 85%.
+- For cancers that are still confined to the penis (like stage I and II cancers), the 5-year relative survival rate is around 85%.

-- If the cancer has spread to nearby tissues or lymph nodes (like stage III and some stage IV), the 5-year relative survival rate is around 59%.
+- If the cancer has spread to nearby tissues or lymph nodes (like stage III and some stage IV cancers), the 5-year relative survival rate is around 59%.